 GlobalX CleanTech is an international fund with a focus on technology and healthcare throughout its entire portfolio.
 While it’s a newer addition to the fund list and was only started in the latter part of this decade, CleanTechETF is fast rising as one of the most popular options for maximum returns amongst the environmentally conscious.

-Not only does CleanTech omit most forms of sin stocks from its investment portfolio, but its main focus is also technology – and how it can be made better and more sustainable.
+Not only does CleanTech omit most forms of sin stocks from its investment portfolio, but its main focus is technology – and how it can be made better and more sustainable.

 All companies on the GlobalX CleanTech roster have a low carbon footprint and implement environmentally friendly business models.
 That keeps CleanTech up top as a potential ETF, and it’s going up in terms of what it can do for you.